enif77/BasicBasic/README.md

 ## Usage

 If the first argument of the program is a path to an existing source file, it is loaded and interpreted.
-If the first argument starts with the exclamation character ('!'), it is ignored.
+If the provided path starts with the exclamation character ('!'), it is ignored.
+Helps with debugging.

 Without any program argument, the interactive mode starts.

 ## Interactive Mode

-The interactive mode allows an user to immediatelly execute inserted progam lines or to define program lines for later execution.
+The interactive mode allows an user to immediatelly execute inserted program lines or to define program lines for later execution.

-The command propmt for a new program line is "> ".
+The command prompt for a new program line is "> ".
+The command prompt for the INPUT statement is "? ".

 All lines are passed to the interpreter for execution.

-If a line starts with a label (integer 1 ..
+If a program line starts with a label (integer 1 ..
 99) it defines a new program line.
-A program line can be redefined by a program line starting with the same label.
+A program line can be redefined by a new program line starting with the same label.
 If a program line contains only a label, it deletes an existing program line with the same label.

+### The INPUT command user input processing

+If the INPUT command is executed, a user must enter all required values in the correct order and format/type.
+Any error or missing/excessive value leads to a new input read cycle, where user must enter all values again, till he/she successfully enters everything in.

+An empty input line ends the user input processing and a program continues, like the INPUT command was never executed.
+No variable values are changed.

 ### Interactive Mode Commands